 - A free WordPress theme

-After finding your preferred theme, you can:
+After finding your preferred theme, here’s how to activate it:

 - Navigate to your WordPress dashboard.